stevensgeek41/academic-kickstart/content/home/experience.md

   Responsibilities include:

   * Contributed to a AWS marketplace private offer list enhancement project, featuring adding filtering function etc.
-  * Used React as the frontend architecture, Spring MVC as the backend architecture
   """

 [[experience]]